GAPSL: A Gradient-Aligned Parallel Split Learning over Data-Heterogeneous Edge Computing Systems

 \subsection{Overview}

 In this section, we propose \name, a gradient-aligned PSL framework designed to enable efficient and stable model training without client-side model aggregation.
-As illustrated in Fig.~\ref{fig:gapsl}, \name consists of two key components: i) \textit{leader gradient identification} (LGI) (Section~\ref{subsec:LGI}), which identifies the global convergence direction by selectively aggregating directionally consistent client gradients; and ii) \textit{gradient direction alignment} (GDA) (Section~\ref{subsec:GDA}), which enforces inter-device gradient consistency via direction-aware regularization.
+As illustrated in Fig.~\ref{fig:gapsl}, \name consists of two key components: i) \textit{leader gradient identification} (LGI) (Section~\ref{subsec:LGI}), which identifies the consensus reference direction by selectively aggregating directionally consistent device gradients; and ii) \textit{gradient direction alignment} (GDA) (Section~\ref{subsec:GDA}), which enforces inter-device gradient consistency via direction-aware regularization.

-In \name, the global model is partitioned into two sub-models: a client-side model deployed on client devices and a server-side model hosted on the server.
-The training workflow for one training round consists of the following three steps: i) each client device executes FP on the client-side model with its local dataset and transmits the resulting activations to the server; ii) the server employs LGI to construct a leader gradient and then utilizes GDA to regulate each deivce's gradient direction, followed by BP on the server-side model to generate activation's gradients; and iii) the server sends all generated gradients to the client device for updating their respective client-side models via BP.
+In \name, the global model is partitioned into two sub-models: a client-side model deployed on edge devices and a server-side model hosted on the server.
+The training workflow for one training round consists of the following three steps: i) each edge device executes FP on the client-side model with its local dataset and transmits the resulting activations to the server; ii) the server employs LGI to construct a leader gradient and then utilizes GDA to regulate each deivce's gradient direction, followed by BP on the server-side model to generate activation's gradients; and iii) the server sends all generated gradients to the edge device for updating their respective client-side models via BP.
 Notably, since LGI and GDA are executed entirely on the server, \name incurs the same communication overhead as standard PSL (i.e., exchanging activations/gradients), which is strictly lower than SFL due to the elimination of client-side model parameter transmissions.